muratk5n/thirdwave/en/README.md

 ---

 *Severence* is some cooky shit..
-Saw first ep, I like it
+Saw the first ep, tis good

 ---